 He says the study highlights the need to be cautious about the information that is brought into a market and then being fed back into the market for assessment and analysis as it relates to performance, as that can fan the flames that underlie mispricing.

 Any questions?
-Please contact one of the authors: Matthew Sooy at msooy@ivey.ca
+Please contact of the author: Matthew Sooy at msooy@ivey.ca